OptimalBits/bull/README.md

     npm install bull

-Note that you need a redis version higher or equal than 2.6.12 for bull to work.
+Note that you need a redis version higher or equal than 2.8.19 for bull to work properly.

 Quick Guide
 -----------